nickzren/opentargets-mcp/README.md

     --- Open Targets ReAct Agent ---
     Ask a complex question.
 Type 'exit' to quit.

-    > Find targets for metatropic dysplasia and see if TRPV4 is one of them."
+    > Find targets for metatropic dysplasia and see if TRPV4 is one of them.
     ```
 ***